VR-25/acc/README.md

 # These two dictate the cooldown cycle intervals (seconds).
 # When not set, the cycle is disabled.
 # Note that cooldown_capacity and cooldown_temp can be disabled individually by assigning them values that would never be reached under normal circumstances.

+# cooldown_current #
+# Dedicated and independent cooldown settings for quick charging

 # reset_batt_stats_on_pause (rbsp) #
 # Reset battery stats after pausing charging.